 You will suffer immediate and substantial dilution in the net tangible book value of the Class A common stock you purchase in this offering.
-With an initial public offering price of \$18.00 per share, purchasers of Class A common stock in this offering will experience immediate dilution of \$14.05 per share in net tangible book value of the Class A common stock.
-In addition, investors purchasing Class A common stock in this offering will contribute 48.9% of the total amount invested by stockholders since inception but will only own 14.9% of the shares of Class A common stock and Class B common stock outstanding.
+Assuming an initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, purchasers of Class A common stock in this offering will experience immediate dilution of \$13.36 per share in net tangible book value of the Class A common stock.
+In addition, investors purchasing Class A common stock in this offering will contribute 45.1% of the total amount invested by stockholders since inception but will only own 13.8% of the shares of Class A common stock and Class B common stock outstanding.
 In the past, we issued options and other securities to acquire Class A common stock at prices significantly below the initial public offering price.
 To the extent these outstanding securities are ultimately exercised, investors purchasing Class A common stock in this offering will sustain further dilution.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.